Work

 One brand, a different face for every age.

-Infinitas Learning makes digital products for pupils and teachers across a wide range of ages.
-A new visual language meant the look and feel had to shift almost like a brand switch, from a young pupil to a teacher, while staying one Infinitas.
-I rebuilt the token foundation so a single system could do that across platform, age group, and light or dark.
+Infinitas Learning makes digital products for learners and teachers across a wide range of ages.
+A new visual language meant the look and feel had to shift almost like a brand switch, from a young learner to a teacher, while staying one Infinitas.
+I rebuilt the token foundation so a single system could flex by theme, audience, mode, and breakpoint, all from one core.

 Infinitas Learning design tokens